 SINGLE ORIGIN Cacao grown in a single region or country, whose distinctive flavours are directly influenced by that terroir (or environment).
 These flavours will be less varied than single estate, such as Saint Lucia Island Growers chocolate compared to Rabot Estate.

 SUPERMILK Comforting, creamy milk chocolate with robust cocoa notes and less sugar than a typical dark.
 Supermilk is our own chocolate genre, made with at least 65% cocoa.

 TEMPERING The precisely controlled heating and cooling of molten chocolate to correctly crystallise the cocoa butter within, which produces the required consistency and a smooth, glossy finish.

 TERROIR (TAIR-rwah) A term taken from French that describes the environmental influences that help to define the character and flavour nuances of cacao, including the geographic location, the topography, the type of soil and the climate.

 TREE TO BAR The term used to describe the very small band of chocolatiers who grow cacao as well as make chocolate from the bean.
 Goes further than ‘bean to bar’.

 TRINITARIO This is a fine cocoa hybrid of Criollo and Forastero, combining the excellent flavours of the first with the hardiness of the second.
 About 15% of the world’s crop, Trinitario was first created in Trinidad in the eighteenth century and is common in the West Indies.
-It’s the dominant cocoa in Saint Lucia and our Rabot Estate plantation.
+It’s the dominant cocoa in Saint Lucia and our Rabot Estate cacao farm.